Government

 The Colorado Springs Metropolitan Statistical Area (MSA) is comprised of El Paso and Teller counties.
 In Colorado, counties are not independent governmental units but political subdivisions of state government that are authorized to carry out the will of the state.
 El Paso and Teller counties possess only such powers as are conferred by the state.

 El Paso County is the most populous in the state.
 Colorado counties may have a three or five-member board of commissioners.
 El Paso County voters chose in 1976 to have a five-member board, with each commissioner representing a district of equal population; district boundaries are adjusted by the board every two years.
-The board meets weekly on Tuesdays at 9 a.m. at Centennial Hall, 200 S. Cascade in Colorado Springs.
+The most recent adjustment was made in 2023.
+The board meets weekly on Tuesdays at 9 a.m. at Centennial Hall, 200 S. Cascade Ave., Suite 100, in Colorado Springs.

 1 El Paso County

 Teller County was created from portions of El Paso and Fremont counties in 1899, at the end of a decade when the gold boom saw the population of the Cripple Creek mining district grow from a few dozen people to more than 50,000.
 Cripple Creek is the county seat, while Woodland Park is its largest city.
 Teller County has three commissioners who are elected at large from the members of three geographic districts.
-They serve up to two four-year terms.2
+They serve up to two four-year terms.
+Meetings are normally held on the 2nd and 4th Thursdays of each month at the Centennial Building, 112 North A St. in Cripple Creek.2

-More than half of the metropolitan area residents live in Colorado Springs.
+More than half of the metropolitan area residents live the city of Colorado Springs.
 Since 2011 the city government has used a mayor-council system.
 The mayor serves as the chief executive for the city’s government and the city council is the legislative branch.
 The mayor is not a member of the city council but may participate in city council meetings.
 The Colorado Springs City Council is made up of nine officials who are elected for four-year terms.
 Citywide residents elect three council members at-large.
-Citizens in each of six equally-populated quadrants elect an additional council member to represent them.3
+Citizens in each of six equally-populated precincts elect an additional council member to represent them.3

 This report examines key measures for monitoring local government effectiveness, including voter participation, budget integrity, credit rating, debt load, and tax burden.